 - An adult with a baby who is having trouble sleeping

-If you’re an adult looking for a sleep trainer to help you optimize your sleep habits, you’re in luck — there are lots of options out there — the goal here is to find someone who can help you optimize your sleep habits and help measure your progress.
+If you’re an adult looking for sleep experts to help you optimize your sleep habits, you’re in luck — there are lots of options out there — the goal here is to find someone who can help you optimize your sleep habits and help measure your progress.
 Once you find the right sleep consultant, they can guide you through developing a better relationship with sleep, from learning when to stop drinking caffeine to the best way to arrange your bedroom.

 For those with a baby in need of sleep training, there’s no shame in seeking help from professionals — for the tired parent of a fussy night gremlin, hiring a baby sleep consultant can change the tide of the battle for better sleep.
-With all the juggling required to raise a baby, know that a sleep expert can help you!
+With all the juggling required to raise a baby, know that sleep experts can help you!
 Babies have specific requirements and safety expectations that differ drastically from adults.
 If you have a baby, you probably know that there’s never an end to learning about how to raise a little one.

 No matter which group you’re in, there are plenty of general best practices for finding the right consultant for you!